 10. Food stays fresher longer

 Keeping food in containers rather than packets in the pantry will really extend its life and encourage it to stay fresher for longer.
 Those nasty bugs that can live in pantries are actually attracted to the glue on the packaging, so putting things in containers also has major health benefits.
 Proper storage not only keeps food in better condition and safe from the growth of bacteria, it also reduces waste and saves you time and money.

-A well-organised kitchen is one that functions easily, where you can move around without tripping over things, you have everything you need at hand, and cooking dinner isn't a process of moving one thing out of the way to get to the next.
+A well-organised kitchen is one that functions easily, where you can move around without tripping over things, you have everything you need at hand, and cooking dinner isn't a process of moving things out of the way to make space.
 The ideal kitchen should be set up in a 'triangle' of prep space - cooking space - clean-up space, to make the cooking process a whole lot easier.

 12. There's less to clean

 The less 'stuff' you have on your benches, window-sills, in cupboards, on shelves - the less you have to clean!
 Consider what you could get rid of/move to make cleaning the kitchen an easier process.

 13. You can invite guests over

 Being embarrassed about having friends or family over to your home because of your disorganised kitchen should be a huge motivator to get it sorted!
 You want to feel proud of your home, and be happy to have guests over, and a neat and organised kitchen is a big step towards that.